Recursion

 Can we represent factorial in terms of a smaller version of itself?
 Yes! because 4! is simply 4 x 3!

-Let’s have a look at the following code that calculates the factorial of a number 4
+Let’s look at the following code that calculates the factorial of the number 4.

 Create a free account to access the full course.